-MailMarshal 10.0 supports upgrade from 8.2.3 and later versions.
+MailMarshal 10.1 supports upgrade from 8.3.X or 10.0.3 and later versions.

 Note: If you plan to use a new server for the new version and you want to keep existing configuration, you must still upgrade.